jorgegv/rage1/doc/CODESET-DESIGN.md

 - A CODESET owns a memory bank.
 Banks dedicated to CODESETs cannot be used for DATASETs.

-- Similar to DATASETs, each CODESET has at address 0xC000 a data of type `struct codeset_assets_s` which contains info about the assets in the
-  CODESET: pointers to low memory data structs, and a table of the functions that are callable from outside the CODESET.
+- Similar to DATASETs, each CODESET has at address 0xC000 a data structure of type `struct codeset_assets_s` which contains info about the assets in the CODESET: pointers to low memory data structs, and a table of the functions that are callable from outside the CODESET.

 - All CODESET functions have the same prototype: void f(void);